-Usually Bart and I would cycle Diekirch-Valkenswaard after our cycling vacation.
+Usually Bart and I cycled Diekirch-Valkenswaard after our cycling vacation.
 This year I hadn't trained much, mostly because I had been hiking in Iceland instead of going on another cycling trip.
 After 5 editions of Diekirch-Valkenswaard I was also looking forward to doing something else, which is why I decided to walk the Kennedy March (80 km) in Bergeyk.

-It started to get tough, it was still 10-15 km until the halfway point.
+It started to get tough, although it was still 10-15 km until the halfway point.
 I was exhausted from the walking, cycling and school, and of course wasn't used to walk in the middle of the night.
-The part from Eersel to Bergeyk was the worst, I walked as if I was drunkenly swinging over the road.
+The part from Eersel to Bergeyk was the worst, I walked as if I was drunk, all swaying over the road.
 My head also hurt and I felt nauseous.
-I decided to just keep on going to the 40 km mark and then decide if I would also do the second half.
-A bit later it was 5 o'clock and the sun was just rising, I had been walking the entire night and been awake for nearly 24 hours.
+I decided to just keep going to the 40 km mark and then decide if I would also do the second half.
+A bit later it was 5 o'clock and the sun was rising, I had been walking the entire night and been awake for nearly 24 hours.
 I felt horrible and had already more or less decided to stop at the 40 km mark when a few housewives caught up with me.
 I recognized them as I had overtaken them 25 km before.
 They recognized me as well, and although it was clear I could hear them, they started saying things as 'he overtook us before, he is clearly walking way too fast', 'he is also not walking straight'.
 I had a hard time not yelling at them about how I had been awake the entire day including cycling to school.

 After a short break I started walking again.
-It was definitely easier in my running shoes, but I also had a lot of blisters, likely from walking on asphalt instead of the dirt roads in Iceland.
+It was definitely easier in my running shoes, but I also already had a lot of blisters, likely from walking on asphalt instead of the dirt roads in Iceland.
 I passed the supermarket where I work right when my colleagues were starting, but they didn't see me.
 It was 'only' 35 more kilometers.
 I got caught in a group that kept talking nonsense and lame stories.
-As I was tired I really didn't want to hear them but in contrast to cycling you can't just race ahead when you are walking.
+As I was tired I really didn't want to hear them but in contrast to cycling you can't just race ahead when you are on foot.
 After even more tough kilometers I arrived at the checkpoint in Hapert.
 The annoying group took a break so I quickly continued.

 The next part was truly awful, I wasn't nauseous as during the night but it simply took an tremendous physical and mental effort to keep going.
 I forced myself not to stop because I knew I would then keep taking breaks every 100 meters.
 To my own surprise I made it until the last checkpoint, 6 km before the finish.

-The first thing I heard there was a man telling the distance was 0.5 km further than indicated on the route description.
+The first thing I heard there was a man telling the distance was 0.5 km further than what was indicated on the route description.
 I sat down for a few minutes to figure out how I would drag myself to the finish line.
 There was no point in resting now and stopping was certainly out of the question.
 An event called the 'truckrun' was also taking place today.
 For 45 minutes there was a continuous line of trucks driving by while blasting their horns.